Search

 The Neuroscience of Laughter

-Laughter stimulates the release of a mix of feel-good neurochemicals in the brain, including dopamine, serotonin, and endorphins (1):
+Laughter stimulates the release of several neurochemicals associated with reward, mood regulation, and social bonding, including dopamine, serotonin, and endorphins [1,6].

-• Endorphins – act as natural painkillers, contributing to feelings of ease and wellbeing.
+• Endorphins act as natural pain relievers and contribute to feelings of ease and wellbeing.

-• Serotonin – helps stabilise mood and fosters emotional resilience.
+• Serotonin helps stabilise mood and supports emotional resilience.

 Psychological Benefits of Humour

-• Lifts mood: Lightness and laughter can break cycles of rumination or low mood (2).
+• Lifts mood: Lightness and laughter can interrupt cycles of rumination or low mood [2].

-• Fosters connection: Shared humour deepens social bonds and a sense of belonging (3).
+• Fosters connection: Shared humour can strengthen social bonds and a sense of belonging [3,6].

-• Enhances perspective: Playful or ironic thinking helps us see situations from multiple angles (4).
+• Enhances perspective: Playful thinking can help us view situations from multiple angles [4].

 Intentional Humour

-While spontaneous laughter is wonderful, it is also possible to intentionally cultivate humour as a form of emotional hygiene and nervous system support.
-This might include:
+While spontaneous laughter is wonderful, humour can also be intentionally cultivated as a small but helpful form of emotional hygiene and nervous system support [2,3].

 • Watching or reading something funny